Project Description

 Schedule

-Phase 1: We expect to start construction in the first half of 2027.
+Phase 1: We expect to start construction in the mid-2027.

 Phase 2: We expect to start construction before 2030.
 This start date will be heavily dependent on the progress of Phase 1 and the coordination of construction impacts.